And thoughts that go into using one

 Here are some of the computer mice I’ve owned over the years, plus reasons why I bought them and stopped using them.
 I’ve only listed a few that stand out, and I can remember.
 More often than not, old mice get given away when I replace them, and I keep one or two around for emergencies.

-My computer mouse now is the Logitech G502 Hero, a favorite among many gamers.
+My favorite computer mouse now is the Logitech G502 Hero, a favorite among many gamers.
 It’s a wired gaming mouse for right-handed players.
 (The wireless version is called a G502 Lightspeed.)
 The G502 feels lighter than the G903, with better placement of the side buttons, and your thumb can rest comfortably on the thumb rest.
 It seems to glide more smoothly, too, on the mouse pad.
 Often we don’t realize how ideal a computer mouse is until we have tried a few of them.
 The G502 Hero is comfortable for gaming and general desktop use.

 I switched to the 502 to improve my gaming with Apex Legends, which has helped.
 The G502 is priced very reasonably, and with Logitech, you know you are getting good quality.
 Of course, this depends on your hand size and palm grip style, so visit a computer store and see how it feels if you can.
 It’s a small detail, but the tiltable and clickable metal scroll wheel feels high-quality, too, although the G903 has the same one, I believe.
-Here’s a picture of mine at home.
+Here’s a picture of my G502 at home.

 I bought the premium Logitech G903 when I got more into gaming.
 The power of advertising got me here, and I thought it would be the ideal computer mouse upgrade from my then-current Logitech G600.
-I tried it in the store for a minute or so, and it definitely felt like an upgrade for fast-paced battle royale gaming than the 600.
+I tried it in the store for a minute or so, and it definitely felt like an upgrade for fast-paced battle royale gaming over the 600.
 In hindsight, I should have researched more instead of rushing in and buying it.
 The G903 is a cool mouse, but it’s important to shop around and try others like the G502, even if they are much cheaper.
 The G903 works with or without a USB cable, so it’s wireless, which is why it’s so expensive.
 It’s also ambidextrous (for left or right-handed users).

 Upgrading from the G600 at the time, I was looking for typical dual quick-action side buttons for gaming.
 I don’t need those buttons on the right-hand side of any mouse, though, and with the 903, you can block off the pair of buttons on either side with the included button covers (shown in the photo below), which helps you from pressing them accidentally.
 The G903 has 11 buttons and the same quality-feel scroll wheel as the G502.
 Here’s a picture of my G903 at home.

 The G600 appealed to me at the time for the number of side buttons it has and its price.
 When I tried it in the store, it was very comfortable in the palm and ideal for my hand size.
 I have medium-sized hands.
-More than most other computer mice and because of its size, my whole palm could lie on the top of the mouse when touching the left and right buttons, instead of being slightly lifted above.
+More than most other computer mice, and because of its size, my whole palm could lie on the top of the mouse when touching the left and right buttons instead of being slightly lifted above.
 This seemed very comfortable.

-I’ve later come to appreciate that having the center of the palm slightly above the mouse in more of a claw-type grip lets the fingers guide the mouse giving you quicker reaction times in gaming.
+I’ve later come to appreciate that having the center of the palm slightly above the mouse in more of a claw-type grip lets the fingers guide the mouse, giving you quicker reaction times in gaming.

 I never did bother to set up the side buttons to my advantage.
-There are so many of them that I worried about pressing the wrong ones in game!
+There are so many of them that I worried about pressing the wrong ones in-game!
 (For us older gamers, simple is sometimes better.)

 To this day, the G600 was probably one of the most comfortable desktop mice I’ve owned.
 A quick look on Logitech’s site shows that it has 20 buttons in total and is designed for MMO (Massively multiplayer online) style games.
 I don’t have my own photo of the G600.
 I gave it away a few years ago when I switched to the G903.